bgerstle/Scout/README.md

 }
 ```

-These `<func>WasCalled`  flags and `var` stubs are essentially duplicated in every single mock you write.
+These `<func>WasCalled`  flags and `var` stubs are likely duplicated in every mock you write.
 If you need to throw an exception, invoke a completion block, or anything more complicated, your mocks get even more convoluted.
-Making matters worse, none of this "mock functionality" is easy to reuse in your tests.
+Making matters worse, none of this "mock functionality" is easy to reuse across tests.

 Scout aims to remove all of this boilerplate, and in doing so, make tests easier to both read and write.
 This is done using a declarative, functional, and dynamic API for creating and configuring mocks.